pizzaboxer/ROBLOX-Essential-Sets-Archive/README.md

 # ROBLOX-Essential-Sets-Archive

-## This repository is now archive and has since been superseded by the [Roblox Set Archive](https://sets.pizzaboxer.xyz).
+## This repository is now archived and has since been superseded by the [Roblox Set Archive](https://sets.pizzaboxer.xyz).

 an archive of all ROBLOX sets that are more or less deemed important